scala/scala-collection-laws/README.md

 ### Catching a regression

-Catching a regression typically does not require deep knowledge of the workings of scala-collections-laws.
+Catching a regression typically does not require deep knowledge of the workings of scala-collection-laws.
 Simply change the target version of Scala in the `tests/build.sbt` file (and in `laws/build.sbt` if the change is not binary compatible with the version already in `laws/build.sbt`) and use `run.sh` again.